milind15/elk/README.md

      7) Reduce your risk by running application containers in read-only/non-persistent mode.

      Then, constantly monitor and protect the run-time environment:

      8) Understand normal application network behavior, and enact a security policy to enforce authorized connections.
 Monitor every  container for abnormal behavior or policy violations.

      9) Perform live scans of all running containers and hosts, recognizing vulnerabilities and securing the image in use – even as new	containers are created.

      10) Use session level or network encryption where needed.
 Carefully weigh the tradeoffs between performance/manageability versus security for each application to determine if host-to-host or container-to-container level encryption is warranted.

      11) Implement container threat detection to recognize real-time attacks, including threats at the application layer.

-     12) Store forensic data on all container security events and perform offline analysis to understand the nature of these events.
-Capture network data if needed to help forensic analysis of attacks.
+     12) Store forensic data on all container security events and perform offline analysis to understand the nature of these events.Capture network data if needed to help forensic analysis of attacks.